indigo-biosystems/hyperion/README.md

 When superion receives a response, it passes the result through the request, includer, and core handlers, in that order.
 The first handler to match wins, and no further handlers are tried.
-If no handler matches, then superion invokes the fallthrough handler.
+If no handler matches, then superion raises a `HyperionError` error.

 #### Core